 In an earlier blog we looked at smart thermostats – what they are and how much you can realistically save by installing one.
-(Read about our smart thermostats)
+(To read our smart thermostats blog, please click here).

 Smart thermostats offer users the ability to control their heating via an app.
 The heating can be switched on and off remotely and the temperature adjusted up and down.
 The greater control over heating schedules can bring savings of around £150 annually, which usually means the thermostats pay for themselves within a year or two.

 The drawback, however, is that just like the traditional thermostat, a smart thermostat on its own can only control the temperature for a single zone, which means the temperature is the same for every room in the house.

 Intelligent heating through zoning offers even greater potential for energy saving.
 In fact, the difference between a single smart thermostat and a smart zoned heating system is significant.
 According to Ofgem (2014) a multizoned heating system could save up to £400 off the annual dual fuel bill of £1385.
 Compared to the £150 offered by single smart thermostats, this seems an attractive prospect.

 Multi zone heating allows individual rooms or zones to be heated to a specific temperature, at a specific time of day.
 This is usually achieved through the use of smart thermostatic radiator valves and it means you don’t waste energy or money heating rooms that no-one’s using.

 For example, if you usually take the dogs for a long, muddy walk on Sunday afternoons, the radiators and underfloor heating in the utility room will warm the room ready for when you return to ensure your coat and boots dry quickly.
 Multi zone heating can be tailored to your schedule to ensure your heating is completely optimised for the way in which you use your home.